Ironing Board Sam: Biography

 Moore was born in Rock Hill, South Carolina, United States.
 He was the son of a sharecropper and his mother died when he was around three years old.
 In his teens, Moore learned to play the pump organ from his stepmother and would cut lawns to make extra money, often leaving enough time to play his customers’ pianos.
 While concentrating initially on boogie-woogie and gospel music, he learned the electronic organ before graduating to playing the blues in Miami, Florida.
 After relocating to Memphis, Tennessee, in 1959, he formed a band and got his stage name from his practice of strapping his legless keyboard to an ironing board for performances.
 He disliked his stage name, but he later turned it to an advantage by giving away ironing boards at some of his concerts.
 In 1962, he was backed by a band containing the young Jimi Hendrix.

 He moved around the United States trying to get a recording contract, eventually issuing a handful of singles for Atlantic, Styletone and Holiday Inn in the late 1960s and early 1970s.
 In the 1960s, he ended up in Nashville, playing in Club Del Morocco.
 His trio was playing in the upstairs level of the club while Jimi Hendrix was playing below.
 Ironing Board Sam recalls, “When Jimi got done with his gig, he'd come up and play with me.
 Other musicians would come in to hear what we were doing.
 We'd be playing all night.”
 He also performed on Night Train in the mid-1960s.
-The show ran from 1963-1966 and defined “Nashville’s golden age of rhythm & blues.”
+The show ran from 1963 to 1966 and defined “Nashville’s golden age of rhythm & blues.”
 For fans of the music program, Ironing Board Sam was a “superstar.”
 In the weeks leading up to a 1988 Night Train reunion, fellow musician Frank Howard described Ironing Board Sam’s Nashville legacy to The Tennessean, stating, “Ironing Board Sam lives in New Orleans, but everybody in this town is crazy about him.”